 Milk Stash - What you need to know!

-Everyone wants to make oodles of breastmilk and have a well fed baby.
+Everyone wants to make oodles of milk and have a well fed baby.
 I want that for them too :).
-I receive many inquiries about pumping the milk stash they are pinning on Pinterest.
+I receive many inquiries about about pumping the milk stash they are pinning on Pinterest.

 Let's pause here.

 If you have one baby you are making enough milk to feed one baby.
 Too much pumping is sending the message you have two or three babies.
 Your baby calibrates your supply by nursing on demand.
 The more you nurse, the more you make.
 You do not want to induce an oversupply with too much pumping.